Is this Business or Personal? Identifying Personal Expenses Run Through a Business

 One example of a discretionary expense is a high volume of meals and entertainment.
 Some business owners may feel a need to entertain clients frequently, while another owner in the same line of business does not spend as much money on meals and entertainment.

 Another example that can fall into the category of discretionary expense is a higher level of compensation and benefits paid to employees.
-One business owner may feel that above market employee compensation is justified, while another will pay a market level of compensation and benefits.
+One business owner may believe that paying above market compensation leads to better business results, while another owner will pay market level of compensation and benefits.

 When evaluating a business dispute, we attempt to identify and summarize what we consider to be discretionary expenses separately from either clearly personal or clearly business expenses, to inform the parties about the expenses.
 We may not make any adjustments related to discretionary expenses for purposes of a financial resolution, but we may make adjustments related to discretionary expenses in order to normalize the income statements for purposes of a business valuation.